ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_prem.md

 4. For simple demo/test purposes, the entire environment can be installed onto a single node, but this is not suitable for any amount of test or production use.
 The Topology for this implementation will have a combined boot and master server plus a proxy server and three worker nodes.

-    A short video tutorial for installing IBM Spectrum Conductor for Containers in a single node can be found on the developerWorks page at <https://www.ibm.com/developerworks/community/blogs/fe25b4ef-ea6a-4d86-a629-6f87ccf4649e/entry/Installing_your_cluster?lang=en>.
+    A short video tutorial for installing IBM Cloud private in a single node can be found on the developerWorks page at <https://www.ibm.com/developerworks/community/blogs/fe25b4ef-ea6a-4d86-a629-6f87ccf4649e/entry/Installing_your_cluster?lang=en>.

 5.  **HA/DR:** In this tutorial, we will be installing onto a VMware cluster made up of two hosts with DRS, vMotion, and HA enabled.
 This will provide for host based HA for our environment